r8/vagrant-lamp/CONTRIBUTING.md

 ## Got a Question?

 Please don't use Github Issues for asking questions.
 This project uses Github Issues for bug tracking and feature management only, not as some kind of support forum.
-If you have personal support request or any questions about how to use this project, please feel free to send an email to project maintainer.
-You may find the email address in maintainer's Github profile.
+If you have personal support request or any questions about how to use this project, please feel free to use [Gitter chat room](https://gitter.im/r8/vagrant-lamp?utm_source=contributing&utm_medium=contributing&utm_campaign=pr-contributing&utm_content=contributing) or send email to project maintainer.

 ## Reporting bugs